EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 - The sequence CPU must be in the first slot (slot 1).
 The CPU in the first slot becomes the master of the unit, which resets the whole system upon rebooting.
-- The F3RP71 should NOT access, regardless of read or write, to those I/O modules used by the sequence CPU for the interlock system.
+- The Linux CPU **should NOT** access, regardless of read or write, to those I/O modules used by the sequence CPU for the interlock system.

 The reason of the second point is as follows.
 If an I/O module is accessed by a Linux CPU, the I/O module recognizes and remembers that